DongwookYoon/RichReviewXBlock/standalone/readme.md

 * **google_open_id.json** - Google OpenID Connect credential
 * **azure_keys.json** - Azure Blob Storage access keys

-Why do you need these?
+Why do we need these?
 Firstly, the **.crt** and **.key** files are for the standard SSL authentication.
 Secondly, we authenticates RichReview users with Google OpenID Connect authentication, and **google_open_id.json** is for this OAuth credential.
 You can simply generate your own at [Google Developers Console](https://console.developers.google.com/project).
 Remember that the login redirection is to *'/login-oauth2-return'*.
 Finally, **azure_keys.json** has JSON dictionary for Azure datastorage accesskeys. 'blob_storage_key' key has an access key for the Azure Blob Storage (see [how to get the key](http://justazure.com/azure-blob-storage-part-two-getting-started/)), and 'sql_key_tedious' key has a 'tedious' login information for the Azure SQL datastorage (see an [example](https://github.com/pekim/tedious/wiki/Connect-to-sql-in-azure)).

 # Run

 This is the easiest part.
 Change your directory to **/RichReviewXBlock/standalone/node_server/www** and run **www**!

-> node www
+    node www

-In the host machine, open a browser and check ‘localhost:8001’:
+In the host machine, open a browser and check ‘**localhost:8001**’.

+The Node.js server will do most jobs except a part of the upload features.
+If you want to upload your own PDF files, you need to run the Django server together:

+    cd /RichReviewXBlock/standalone/django_server
+    python manager.py runserver 5000

 ## License
 The code in this repository is licensed under the AGPL license unless otherwise noted.